Hands On: Urban Jürgensen and Derek Pratt Oval Pocket Watch

 A two-decade odyssey

-A contemporary and friend of George Daniels (1926-2011), Pratt spent most of his career working for Urban Jürgensen, a Danish brand that was brought back to life in Switzerland by Peter Baumberger (1939-2010).
-Like many talented horologists of the period, Pratt was able to design and produce.
-He constructed many of the brand’s complications, and even made some of its guilloche dials.
+A contemporary and friend of George Daniels (1926-2011), Pratt was one of the most talented horologists of his era but never founded his own brand.
+Instead he is synonymous with the work he did for Urban Jürgensen, a Danish brand that was brought back to life in Switzerland by Peter Baumberger (1939-2010).

 Pratt began work on the Oval in 1982, when pocket watches were still considered the summit of horology; at the time, the most valuable watches in the world were pocket watches.

-Like many other important pocket watches, the Oval is a large, measuring 76 mm by 62 mm.
+Like many other important pocket watches, the Oval is large, measuring 76 mm by 62 mm.
 In fact, the watch is larger and heavier than expected in the hand, especially with its current platinum case.

 Originally cased in sterling silver, the Oval gained two additional cases between 2005 and 2006 when Dr Crott commissioned La Chaux-de-Fonds case maker Bruno Affolter (now a sister company of Parmigiani known as Les Artisans Boîtiers) to produce cases in platinum and pink gold.
 The watch is currently housed in the platinum case, and the original silver case accompanies it.